CTE Month - February 2023

 February is National Career and Technical Education (CTE) Month.
 Charleston County School District recognizes and celebrates CTE Month® to raise awareness of CTE's role in preparing students for careers and college.

-Over the next four weeks, CCSD will recognize various career and technological opportunities across the district that honor the 2023 theme of "Celebrate Today, Own Tomorrow."
+In February 2023, CCSD recognized various career and technological opportunities across the district to honor the theme of "Celebrate Today, Own Tomorrow."

 Students at West Ashley High School are receiving hands-on learning all while “doing the teaching.”
 The Early Childhood Education Pathway at West Ashley High School allows students to earn college credits while preparing them to be early childhood educators.
 The bonus is that it is a real-world experience.